hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/for-update.md

 of locking all possible rows affected by it.
 This way if all application changes follow the same strategy, just a minimal number of locks are required with the same effect as locking the entire set of data rows.

-All the rows selected by the filtering predicate (WHERE clause) are affected by the lock even if the application process a subset of them.
-This means the search criteria must be as narrow as possible.
+All the rows selected by the filtering predicate (the WHERE clause) are locked even if the application processes only a subset of them.
+This means the search criteria must be as narrow as possible to avoid consuming an unnecessary amount of database resources.

 In most databases a lock requires a write-to-disk operation, even for SELECTs.
 This necessarily is more resource intensive than a simple SELECT.